bennyyu686/ahcg2017_starterpipeline/README.md

 #### Example Config File

 The config file requires paths to each of the tools used in the pipeline.
+The format is shown below; all the options are paths to the corresponding tools except the inputfiles option, which requires a list of paired end read files (comma sparated).

 The "freec-control" section at the bottom is an optional section for the ControlFreec parameters:
 > mateFile: path to control file
 > inputFormat: format of mateFile (SAM, BAM, etc)
 > mateOrientation: the rientation of reads in mateFile.
 0 - single ends.
 RF - Illumina mate-pairs.
 FR - Illumina paired-ends.
 FF - SOLiD mate-pairs.